MikeLvl76/discord-bot/README.md

 # Features

-There are few possible interactions with the bot like slash commands or sending special messages.
+There are few possible interactions with the bot like commands or sending special messages.

 Here is a table of slash commands available :
 |**Name**|**Description**|